Ms Jennifer O'Neill

 - Lecturer in Anatomy (Life Sciences Human Life Sciences)

-Jennifer has also completed the Common European Framework for Languages (CEFL) accredited examinations in intermediate-level Modern Greek.
+Jennifer has also completed the Common European Framework for Languages (CEFL) accredited examinations in intermediate-level Modern Greek and is a Fellow of the Higher Education Academy.

 Professional activities & recognition